Skip to main content

 Graciela Selaimen

-A journalist focused on social justice and a pioneer in digital rights in Brazil.
+Social justice journalist and digital rights pioneer in Brazil.
 She has a distinguished career in philanthropic work.
-She co-founded the Instituto Nupef y actualmente es la líder regional para Latinoamérica de IRIS.
+She co-founded the Instituto Nupef and is currently the regional leader for Latin America at IRIS.

 Advisory Board:

-We have an advisory board that oversees our work and provides support for the development of our mission.
+We have an Advisory Board that oversees our work and supports the development of our mission.
 It is composed of:

-She is an international human rights lawyer with an extensive experience in Latin America.
-She is currently the executive director of The Women's Equality Center.
+She is an international human rights lawyer with extensive experience in Latin America.
+She is currently the Executive Director of the Women's Equality Center.

 She has led multiple global initiatives in Southeast and South Asia, Latin America, the Caribbean, West Africa, Europe, and the United States and has training in management, racial inequalities, and feminism.
 She currently serves as an international consultant in philanthropy and narrative work.